danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 Another problem with the mutation theory is the money spent chasing it with comparatively little to show.
 In December 1971, Richard Nixon signed the [National Cancer Act](https://www.cancer.gov/about-nci/overview/history/national-cancer-act-1971), aka the "war on cancer."
 Since the 1980s, a staggering sum has been spent chasing the genetic paradigm.
 Despite this, Seyfried points out that raw U.S. cancer deaths keep climbing each year, roughly 1,700 Americans a day by the [American Cancer Society's own count](https://acsjournals.onlinelibrary.wiley.com/doi/full/10.3322/caac.70043), even as headlines tout one "breakthrough" after another.
 He attributes most of the reported decline in the age-adjusted death rate to 1990s smoking-cessation campaigns rather than treatment breakthroughs.

 <aside class="markdown-aside">
 No single figure captures total cancer research spend.
-NIH (U.S. National Institutes of Health) has put roughly <a class="markdown-link" href="https://officeofbudget.od.nih.gov/approp_hist.html">$178.5 billion</a> into the National Cancer Institute (NCI) since 1971 (not inflation adjusted), while the pharmaceutical industry worldwide spends more than <a class="markdown-link" href="https://pubmed.ncbi.nlm.nih.gov/39315831/">$80 billion a year</a> on oncology R&D.
+NIH (U.S. National Institutes of Health) has put roughly <a class="markdown-link" href="https://officeofbudget.od.nih.gov/approp_hist.html">$178.5 billion</a> into the National Cancer Institute (NCI) since 1971 (not inflation adjusted), while the pharmaceutical industry worldwide spends more than <a class="markdown-link" href="https://pubmed.ncbi.nlm.nih.gov/39315831/">$80 billion a year</a> on oncology R&D. Globally, public and philanthropic funders put <a class="markdown-link" href="https://www.thelancet.com/journals/lanonc/article/PIIS1470-2045(23)00182-1/fulltext">$24.5 billion</a> into cancer research from 2016 to 2020, with brain cancer receiving $1.3 billion of that.
 </aside>

 ### Metabolic Theory of Cancer